Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 The potential for manipulation of equity from stock buybacks notwithstanding, the return on equity (ROE) — or how well the company generates net income as a percentage of total equity in the stock — provides another excellent measure of management effectiveness.
 We seek a minimum of 15% and note that Coke’s return on equity is adequate at 17.19%.

 We also want to take a peek at return on assets (ROA), i.e., management's ability to efficiently deploy its assets.
-As of this writing, the company was leveraging assets at a mere 4.53%.KO Return on Invested Capital (TTM) data by YCharts
+As of this writing, the company was leveraging assets at a mere 4.53%.KO Return on Invested Capital [TTM] data by YCharts

 Coca-Cola is a fundamentally sound, cash-rich company, in urgent need of improving its revenue and earnings growth, plus returns on investment for CEO Quincey to regain the confidence of long-term oriented shareholders under his watch.